 Students must file an application for graduation by Oct 15 for December graduates and Feb 15 for May and August graduates.
 The form is used by college or school personnel for degree clearance, preparation of the annual Commencement programs and diploma presentation, and it is the student’s first step toward participation in either the May or December Commencement ceremony.
-Students can access the form via the Graduation Application link on the Student Services tab in Blueview.
+Students can access the form via the Graduation Application link under the Student Records area of the myDrake portal.

 Once graduate, professional pharmacy, occupational therapy doctorate, and law students have filed an application for graduation and are certified to have met the requirements of graduation by the College office, the Office of the Registrar will post the degree to the student's record with the established graduation date in May, August, or December.
 The student must complete and the college office must verify all requirements within 45 days of graduation to have the degree posted with the applied-for graduation date.
 Students who meet the requirements for graduation at a later point in time will have an effective graduation date of the following established graduation date in May, August or December.